u0d7i/u0d7i.github.io/_posts/2015-07-22-dns-query-wth-netcat.md

 11:02:33.750337 IP 8.8.8.8.53 > 10.120.149.34.55204: 4919 1/0/0 A 8.8.8.8 (64)
 ~~~

-We see valid DNS session with ID 4919 (decimal for our 0x1337, crafted in first two octets of our string), and we can decode reply packet from from server:
+We see valid DNS session with ID 4919 (decimal for our 0x1337, crafted in first two octets of our string), and we can decode reply packet from server:

 ~~~
  tshark -r /tmp/test.cap -V -x -R frame.number==4